 For Health, Sustainability and Ethics

 By sharing our passion for food and nutrition, our mission is to inspire you to find the joy of healthy living and empower you to succeed with your long-term wellness goals.
 Not just what to eat and cook, but also who you are while eating and cooking.

 Our goal is to provide value in a fun and inspirational way to empower the next generation of culinary artists with skills and confidence to succeed with a career in the field of plant-based food and nutrition.

 Dedication.
 Expertise.
 Passion.

-We have assembled some of the best vegan chef's currently residing in India.
+We have assembled some of the best vegan chefs currently residing in India.
 They are incredibly passionate about what they do.
-We bring in specialised chefs to deliver expert classes for targeted learning.
+These specialised chefs deliver expert classes for targeted learning.

 Pooja is our vegan pastry chef and a permaculturist.
 She is on a mission to redefine vegan patisserie by replacing the nasties.
 She has a keen eye for plating and a passion for seasonal ingredients.